arto-pihlaja/ds-cow/README.md

 # ds-cow
 Milking project.
-So far, just data manipulations and simple analysis, while waiting for the real, full data
+My part covers data manipulations and some basic analysis.
+More advanced models and most data are confidential and not shared.